 \mypar{Diversifying the background} We assume that class $c$ can be seen ``inside'' a scene or background.
-Once again, we approach prompt engineering in a class-agnostic way.
-We use \textit{all} scene classes from the Places~\cite{zhou2017places} dataset as background for every class.
+To remain class-agnostic, we use {all} the scene classes from the Places dataset~\cite{zhou2017places} as background for every class.
 We generate images for every possible combination of a class $c$ and a scene $b \in \mathcal{B}$ from the set $\mathcal{B}$ of 365 scenes in Places.
-We found that ``$c$ inside $b$'' generally gave the best-looking results among a few prepositions we tried.
-However, we found that semantic and domain errors that arise from generating by only using class name remained after specifying a background.
-We therefore build on top of the second simplest, but more semantically correct prompt variant and use $p_c =$~``$c$, $h_c$ inside $b$'' as the prompt for generating images in diverse scenes and backgrounds.
+We found that ``$c$ inside $b$'' generally produces the best-looking results among a few prepositions we tried.
+However, we found that semantic and domain errors that arise from generating only using class name remained after specifying a background.
+We therefore build on top of the second simplest, but more semantically correct prompt variant, and use $p_c =$~``$c$, $h_c$ inside $b$'' to generate images in diverse scenes and backgrounds.
 Although we do not consider this in our study, selecting backgrounds tailored for each class, \eg, by matching class names to scenes using features from a text encoder, seems like a promising future direction.

-\mypar{Label noise and visual realism} A large portion of the generated images, especially those with random backgrounds (\eg, see~\Cref{fig:im100_bg}) contain unlikely but believable combinations of objects and scenes.
-Some other images miss the foreground object completely (\eg, see the bottom row in the middle column of~\Cref{fig:im100_bg}) or contain physically impossible combinations.
-Yet, we see such noisy or unrealistic synthetic images as a way of providing additional stochasticity during training, similar to what strong, non-realistic data augmentation achieves~\cite{geiping22howmuch,xu2021robust}.
-In fact, it was recently shown~\cite{geiping22howmuch} that diverse data augmentations, even when inconsistent with the data distribution, can be very valuable (even more than additional training data) for out-of-distribution scenarios.
-The experimental validation that we perform next corroborates this claim.
+\mypar{Label noise and visual realism} Quite a few generated images, especially those with low guidance scale parameters or with random backgrounds (\eg, see~\Cref{fig:im100_bg,fig:im100_scaletwo}) are not realistic, for example, the right-most image in the first column of~\Cref{fig:im100_scaletwo}.
+When the prompt mentions a background, some images miss the foreground object completely (\eg, see the bottom row in the middle column of~\Cref{fig:im100_bg}) or contain impossible combinations of objects and scenes.
+Yet, we see such noisy or unrealistic synthetic images as a way of adding stochasticity during the training process, similar to what strong non-realistic data augmentation achieves~\cite{geiping2023how,xu2021robust}.
+In fact, it was recently shown~\cite{geiping2023how} that diverse data augmentations, even when inconsistent with the data distribution, can be valuable (even more than additional training data) for out-of-distribution scenarios.
+Our experimental validation corroborates this claim.